bcstp/hugosite/content/post/mar2020-lt-col-allen-west.md

 ## Please RSVP soon!

-Please RSVP as soon as possible to sel0730@pobox.com for space planning purposes.
+Please RSVP as soon as possible to <a href="mailto:sel0730@pobox.com">sel0730@pobox.com</a> for space planning purposes.